snopf/snopf/README.md

 ### Building Snopf QT Binaries for Windows
 You can build an executable for Windows using the same Makefile as for Linux.
 You will have to have [GNU make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm) installed.
 All scripts are written for PowerShell so you have to run Make from PowerShell.
+PyInstaller will look for an [UPX](https://upx.github.io/) installation at `3rdparty/upx/`.
+You can create the binaries with or without using UPX compression.

 ### Browser extension
 The firefox extension is located at `src/host/browser_extension` and can be packed into a zip file suitable for the browser by simply running `make` there.